Don’t walk behind me;

 As I’m writing this, I feel my creative juices increase.
 Writing = heaven * 100.
 My left eye is causing trouble (sure, I wouldn’t know I had a left eye otherwise), but life goes on, and so does the rest of my MS-ridden body.
 Don’t expect ingenious matter just yet, I’m a diesel so my sense of adventure and exploration needs time waking up.

-Obviously it depends on the type of people I just spent time with.
+Obviously it depends on the type of people I’ve just been with.
 I have very loud friends from who I have to flee after a while because they are energy-sapping without meaning to.
 Their vitality is catching at first, but I feel I cannot keep up with them after a couple of hours, also without my meaning to.
 They know and understand why.
 While my general intellect stays intact, my concentration span goes from wide to around an inch when I get a blast of fatigue smacked into me.
 When this happens, it’s time to retire to my bedroom/living room/garden to just check in with myself and rest.
 I love these friends no matter what though, and luckily they understand my need for relaxation and rest.

 Friends show their love in times of trouble,